lnay/zed-texpresso/README.md

         "initialization_options": {
           "root_tex": "path/to/main/tex/file", // relative to workspace root, defaults to main.tex
           "texpresso_path": "path/to/texpresso/binary" // omissable if TeXpresso is in PATH
-        }
+          // ^ this path must be to an executable called "texpresso" which must be in the same dir as the executable "texpresso-tonic"
+        },
+        "settings": {
+          "preview_follow_cursor": false, // default true, makes preview constantly follow the position of the cursor }
       }
     }